AmaniAppNest/nv-quantum-sensor-simulator/README.md

 For realistic sensor configurations, these effects cannot always be treated independently.

 Mechanical deformation can generate spatially varying strain fields.
 The local strain experienced by an NV center depends on its position and orientation.
-Magnetic fields modify the spin Hamiltonian, while environmental interactions determine the evolution and coherence of the quantum state.
+Magnetic fields modify the spin Hamiltonian, while environmental interactions influence the evolution and coherence of the quantum state.

 Control sequences then determine how the quantum system responds to the physical environment.

-This simulator connects these physical layers within a common computational framework.
+This simulator connects these physical layers within a common computational framework, providing a computational pathway from environmental conditions to quantum response and sensor performance.

 ---